ordonean/ECE-287-Crossy-Road-Final-Project/README.md

 4. Set paratemeters for creating mif file from converter & download

    Note: This means knowing how big (bit wise) your color output is.
 In this project, we used a 24 bit output, so 24-bit color depth was selected.

-   Note: You must know your pixel range.
+   Note: You must know your pixel range....
 Ex: If Sprite is represented by 1 grid square at a time and each grid = 40 x 40 pixels, select correct choice.
 Else, change to applicable sizing
 <img width="1096" height="377" alt="Image" src="https://github.com/user-attachments/assets/fe25d004-01f3-4e87-a739-8537d9e23a2a" />

 Figure 5.
 Selecting parameters within mif file converter